nhaar/Waddle-Forever/README.md

 # Waddle Forever

-Waddle Forever is composed of a localhost server emulator for Club Penguin and an electron client with the server that can run the game out of the box, built with Node.JS in TypeScript.
+Waddle Forever is composed of a localhost server emulator for Club Penguin and an Electron client with the server that can run the game out of the box, built with Node.js in TypeScript.

-It's main goals are accessible speedrunning, accessible sandbox Club Penguin and in the future for a complete singleplayer experience and archival of parties and events.
+Its main goals are accessible speedrunning, accessible sandbox Club Penguin and in the future for a complete singleplayer experience and archival of parties and events.

 > [!IMPORTANT]
 > Download links are available in the [website!](https://waddleforever.com/)

 # Progress

 At the moment, the program is at an early stage.
-A basic "AS2" gameplay is currently supported, including minigame, stamps and penguin customization.
+A basic "AS2" gameplay is currently supported, including minigames, stamps and penguin customization.

 The client has ambitious goals, so it is uncertain if they will be met.
 The main goals include: